-- A. Each Party may appeal the dismissal of a Formal Complaint or any included allegations or a determination of responsibility on the following grounds: - 1) A procedural irregularity under the University policy or procedures that affected the hearing outcome. - 2) New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that could affect the outcome of the matter. - 3) The Title IX Coordinator, Investigator(s), or Decision Maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter. - B. Appeals must be filed in writing within 5 days of being notified of the decision and must indicate the grounds for the appeal. - C. The submission of an appeal stays any Disciplinary Sanctions for the pendency of an appeal.
-Supportive Measures remain available during the pendency of the appeal. - D. If a Party appeals, the University will notify the other Party in writing of the appeal as soon as practicable, however the time for appeal shall be offered equitably to all Parties and shall not be extended for any Party solely because the other Party filed an appeal. - E. Appeals will be decided by and individual who will be free of conflict of interest and bias, and will not serve as an Investigator, Title IX Coordinator, Advisor or Decision Maker in the same matter.
-In cases of appeal of a finding of responsibility filed by an Employee who is a faculty member, the Pennsylvania State System of Higher Education Chancellor or their designee will serve as the Appeal Officer.
-In all other cases of an appeal of either a dismissal or finding of responsibility, filed by an Employee, the President or their designee will serve as the Appeal Officer. - F. The appealing party must meet its burden to demonstrate the outcome was affected by a preponderance of the evidence.
+- A. Each Party may appeal the dismissal of a Formal Complaint or any included allegations or a determination of responsibility on the following grounds: - 1) A procedural irregularity under the University policy or procedures that affected the hearing outcome. - New evidence that was not reasonably available through the exercise of reasonable diligence at the time of the hearing or dismissal of the Formal Complaint that could affect the outcome of the matter. - 3) The Title IX Coordinator, Investigator(s), or Board Member(s) (Decision Maker(s)) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter.

+- B. Appeals must be filed in writing within 5 days of being notified of the decision and must indicate the grounds for the appeal. - C. The submission of an appeal stays any Disciplinary Sanctions for the pendency of an appeal.
+Supportive Measures remain available during the pendency of the appeal. - D. If a Party appeals, the University will notify the other Party in writing of the appeal as soon as practicable; however the time for appeal shall be offered equitably to all Parties and shall not be extended for any Party solely because the other Party filed an appeal. - E. Appeals will be decided by an Appeal Officer who will be free of conflict of interest and bias, and will not serve as an Investigator, Title IX Coordinator, Advisor or Board Member(s) (Decision Maker(s)) in the same matter. - F. The appealing party must meet its burden to demonstrate the outcome was affected by a preponderance of the evidence.
 The role of the Appeal Officer is not to reweigh the evidence.
 The Appeal Officer will confine their review to the basis of appeal alleged. - G. The outcome of appeal will be provided in writing simultaneously to both parties, and include rationale for the decision. - H. All local or step 3 grievance rights under a collective bargaining agreement will be stayed pending the disposition of the appeal.